ic0xgkk/jbgw-arm-deploy/README.md

-<h1 align="center">Idea Remote Oracle Deploy</h1>
+<h1 align="center">JetBrains Gateway server Deploy on ARM</h1>

-You want to use Oracle's free tier to launch a remote development server of IntelliJ IDEA but noticed that Jetbrains still doesn't support ARM?
+You want to use a virtual machine on Apple Silicon to launch a remote development server of JetBrains IDE but noticed that it still doesn't support ARM?
 This is the script for you!

 ## ⚙️ Setup